top of page

 In a traditional recording contract, a label might only receive revenue from album sales or streaming.
 A 360 deal, however, is designed to give the label a cut of all the artist's revenue streams – not just music sales and streams, but also from tours, merchandising, endorsements, and even acting gigs.
 Essentially, a 360 deal enables labels to “participate” in multiple income streams, offering more services and resources to the artist in return.

 For example, if a rapper signs a 360 deal with a label, the label might fund the recording of an album, promote it, and secure brand endorsements.
 But in return, they may take a percentage from each of those areas of the artist's earnings, from tour ticket sales to branded sneaker deals.
+This comprehensive approach reflects the evolving landscape of the music business, where diverse income streams are increasingly vital for an artist's financial success.

 The Pros of a 360 Deal